 Consult an Experienced Missouri Criminal Defense Attorney

 Assault charges can carry serious penalties, including dealing with a criminal conviction on your record for years to come.
-Joshua Wilson is an experienced Missouri criminal defense attorney who can help you develop the best defense possible to protect your rights.
+Higher Level Legal is an experienced Missouri criminal defense Law Firm who can help you develop the best defense possible to protect your rights.